OXALICACID9172/Synthetic-Data-Generation/README.md

 4. Under `LoRA\Training\Parameters\Basic`, adjust the Max Resolution to match the resolution from data preprocessing, e.g., 816,768.
 5. Click on Start Training to begin the fine-tuning.
 Adjust the fine-tuning parameters as needed due to different generation tasks may have different parameter requirement to yield better synthetic data quality.

+## Cuda Compatability Issues
+1. If you are facing issues related to cuda I recommend following the steps in the link provided https://www.reddit.com/r/StableDiffusion/comments/173r5g0/kohya_error_libcudartso_is_not_in_the_ld_library/

 ## Generation
 ```bash
 # Copy the fine-tuned LoRA model (adjust path namings as needed) to Stable Diffusion WebUI